leotaozeng/learning-http/http-mvp/README.md

 ## What is a web server?
 * Technically, a web server is any computer that has a running daemon (service) accepting HTTP requests on some port (by default, 80) and replying with HTTP responses.
 This is typically HTML content.

+## What is CORS(Cross Origin Resource Sharing)?
+* A request for a resource (like an image or a font) outside of the origin is known as a cross-origin request.
+CORS (cross-origin resource sharing) manages cross-origin requests.

 ## HTTP Protocol
 * Is a request-response protocol
 * By default, the HTTP protocol is served on port 80 of the web server

 ### Versions

 ## HTTP Messages
 * HTTP messages are how data is exchanged between a server and a client